RandyAikins/Python_CustomerChurnPrediction/README.md

 |Accuracy_Score|79.53%|75.92%|78.15%|79.10%|

 ### 4.4 Hyperparameters Tuning
-Grid Search is used in adjusting the hyperparameters of the various algorithms to optimize their performance on the dataset.
+GridSearchCV is used in adjusting the hyperparameters of the various algorithms to optimize their performance on the dataset.
 The scoring metric in the grid search is Recall_Score; hence, the algorithm's hyperparameters with the best score are selected for the final model building.

 ||best_score_|best_params_|
 |---|---|---|